-“If the online inventory and the store inventory could be transparent, the retailer will not have to duplicate merchandise, will not have to duplicate real estate cost and will not have to duplicate manpower,” Mathrani said.
-“As a matter of fact, if they're able to service it from the store, it’ll be far more efficient way for them to operate.
-The other aspect you have to appreciate is that the goal here is to basically drive the traffic into the store so you get the additional sales.”
+“If the online inventory and the store inventory could be transparent, the retailer will not have to duplicate merchandise, will not have to duplicate real estate cost, and will not have to duplicate manpower,” Mathrani said.
+“As a matter of fact, if they're able to service it from the store, it’ll be a far more efficient way for them to operate.
+The other aspect of this is that the goal here is to drive traffic into the store so you get additional sales.”

-David Henry, CEO, president and chief investment officer of Kimco Realty Management, said bigger retailers favor converting portions of their stores to serve as fulfillment centers because they sell $1.30 to $1.40 in merchandise for every $1 that’s returned to the stores.
+David Henry, CEO, president and chief investment officer of Kimco Realty Management, said bigger retailers favor converting portions of their stores to serve as fulfillment centers because it increases sales.
+According to Henry, stores sell $1.30 to $1.40 in merchandise for every $1 that’s returned to the stores.